 “Our lives begin to end the day we become silent about things that matter.”

 Events like the Martin Luther King Celebration, our Poetry Cafés, and our weekly Meeting for Worship, make me feel proud to be part of an independent school fostering thoughtful, global-minded citizens.
 Community support is part of creating a learning environment where children are understood and encouraged to pursue their educational interests while learning lifelong skills and values.

 - Your support of the Friends School Fund provides tuition assistance to give access to a diverse student population.
-Thirty-seven percent of our current student body receives need-based tuition aid and we are proud of this commitment to keeping FSM accessible.
+Thirty-seven percent of our current student body receives need-based tuition aid and we are proud of this commitment to keeping FSMN accessible.

 - Your donation enhances learning opportunities outside the classroom.
 Visits to Crosby Farm, Wolf Ridge Environmental Learning Center, Manos Con Centro, and many other organizations are integrated in the curriculum and help ground our programs in active learning and meaningful work.

 - Your donation elevates professional development of the faculty.
 Each year, our staff develop skills and learn new teaching methods through additional training and national conferences, which helps them expand their knowledge base, share with colleagues, and energize Friends School of Minnesota curriculum.